akyriako/typesense-operator/README.md

 > Although in Typesense documentation under _Production Best Practices_ -> _Configuration_ is stated:
 > "_Typesense comes built-in with a high performance HTTP server (opens new window)that is used by likes of Fastly (opens new window)in
 > their edge servers at scale.
 So Typesense can be directly exposed to incoming public-facing internet traffic,
-> without the need to place it behind another web server like Nginx / Apache or your backend API._" it is highly recommended
+> without the need to place it behind another web server like Nginx / Apache or your backend API._"
+>
-> , from this operator's perspective, to always expose Typesense behind a reverse proxy (using the `referer` option).
+> It is highly recommended, from this operator's perspective, to always expose Typesense behind a reverse proxy (using the `referer` option).

 **Status**